fortenforge/e/_posts/2020-10-10-california-propositions.md

 In 2004, Prop 71 was a bold culture-war stance, a real ["fine, I'll do it myself"](https://www.youtube.com/watch?v=EzWNBmjyv7Y) moment.
 In 2020, Prop 14 is much less salient.
 In the intervening years, researchers discovered how to generate pluripotent stem cells from adult cells without destroying an embryo (they won a [Nobel Prize](https://www.nobelprize.org/prizes/medicine/2012/press-release/) for this work!), and in 2009 President Obama lessened the restrictions that President Bush had imposed.

 The argument against Prop 14 is that it costs too much money, and argument for it is that spending money on basic research is beneficial.
 The fundamental question is whether a marginal dollar in the state's budget does more good when put to this kind of research instead of wherever else it would have gone.
-It's a hard question to answer, so I've defaulted to voting no.
+It's a hard question to answer, so I've defaulted to voting no. [↩](#prop-list)

 ## Proposition 15: Property Tax Changes ✅